 What is postinflammatory hyperpigmentation?

-Postinflammatory hyperpigmentation is a discolouration that is left on the skin after an underlying skin disease has healed.
-These underlying conditions include:
+Postinflammatory hyperpigmentation is temporary dark discolouration of the skin after an underlying skin disease has healed.

 Lichen planus actinicus

 Postinflammatory hyperpigmentation (inflamed cyst)

 Postinflammatory hyperpigmentation can be due to increased melanin or melanosis within epidermal cells (the outer layer of the skin) or deposited in the dermis (the deeper layer of the skin).